GiuseppeRotondo03/JumpJump_Project.github.io-/README.md

 Within levels, obstacles spawn randomly. this means that there is a very rare chance that they will all spawn in a corner making it impossible for the player to continue.

 - This could have been fixed with an extra jump to reach distant locations
-- Every time the player collects 5 he gets a life which he can trade for extra jumps.
-In questo modo viene evitato l'abuso del triplo salto.
+- Every time the player collects 5 "Mele" he gets a HP that he can trade for extra jumps.
+This way the abuse of the triple jump is avoided.
-- Questa abilità va utilizzata in combo ad un salto, subito dopo.
-Il player non può salvarsi all'ultimo, ma deve pensarci prima di saltare.
+- This skill must be used in a one jump combo, immediately afterwards.
+The player cannot save himself at the last minute, but must think about it before jumping.
 ## #score and quest
 <hr>
 **Img**